Zhong-Lab-UCSD/GIVE_homepage/Readme.md

   group-id-list='["genes", "CHi-C_promoter"]'
 ></chart-controller>
 ```
 So you have enough time to learn some essential tips for customizing your genome browser.
-Please read the [GIVE Tutorial 0: Building a Customized Genome Browser within 2 minutes](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/0-shortexample.md).
+Please read the [GIVE Tutorial 0: Start from a 2 minutes example](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/0-shortexample.md).
 The following GIF animation shows the whole process of the 2 minute tutorial.
 It's so easy.

 ![2 minute show](figures/2-minutes-show.gif)

-How to use your own data instead of GIVE-Hub data source?
+How to use your own data instead of GIVE Data Hub data source?
 It's easy!
 Just learn more from [GIVE tutorials](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tree/master/tutorials)!
 You can set up your own GIVE service and build a powerful genome browser with you own data in less than 2 hours!

 ****************